Yutsuten/Yutsuten.github.io/_notes/tool/git/basic_commands.md

 git add .             # Add all
-git add directory/    # Add all files inside a directory git add path/to/file  # Add single file
+git add directory/    # Add all files inside a directory git add path/to/file  # Add single file git add -p file       # Add only part of the file (--patch)

 # See difference
 git diff